 See the recipe card for a complete list and quantities.

-Be sure your fruit and liquids are frozen before putting them in the blender for best results.
-Starting with frozen ingredients will ensure you have a thick consistency for your smoothie bowl.
+For best results, freeze your fruit and liquids before putting them in the blender.
+Starting with frozen ingredients will ensure a thick consistency for your smoothie bowl.

 - 1 1/2 cup of frozen blueberries